isomerpages/mlaw-corp/news/speeches/_posts/2018-07-16-Opening-Address-by-Mr-Edwin-Tong-Senior-Minister-of-State-for-Law-&-Health-at-the-Launch-of-GeoWorks.md

 ---
-layout: post
-title: Opening Address by Mr Edwin Tong, Senior Minister of State for Law & Health, at the Launch of GeoWorks
+title: 'Opening Address by Mr Edwin Tong, Senior Minister of State for Law & Health, at the Launch of GeoWorks'
 permalink: /news/speeches/Opening-Address-by-Mr-Edwin-Tong-Senior-Minister-of-State-for-Law-Health-Launch-of-GeoWorks
 breadcrumb: Speeches
-collection_name: news

 ---

 16 Jul 2018 Posted in [Speeches](/news/speeches)